ncatlab/nlab-content/pages/2/7/2/0/272/content.md

 * [[blob homology]].

-On the other hand, all three of these encode what in physics are called _Euclidean_ quantum field theories, whereas only the notion of [[local net]] so far really incorporates crucially the fact that the underlying spacetime of a quantum field theory is a [[smooth Lorentzian space]].
+Initially, all three of these encoded what in physics are called _Euclidean_ quantum field theories, whereas only the notion of [[local net]] incorporated the fact that the underlying spacetime of a quantum field theory is a [[smooth Lorentzian space]].
+Recent developments in the formalism of [[factorization algebra]]s have extended their theory to globally hyperbolic [[Lorentzian manifolds]].

 In the context of the Haag-Kastler axioms there is a precise theorem, the [[Osterwalder-Schrader theorem]], relating the Euclidean to the Lorentzian formulation: this is the operation known as [[Wick rotation]].